floooh/floooh.github.io/_posts/2016-06-15-the-amazing-z80.md

 alternatives at DD, ED and FD.

-On the Z80, those 4 byte values CB, DD, ED and FD are used as lead bytes for the extended multi-byte instructions on the Z80 (of course if an Intel 8080 program made use of those alternative opcodes it wouldn't run on a Z80).
+On the Z80, those 4 byte values CB, DD, ED and FD are used as lead bytes for the extended multi-byte instructions (of course if an Intel 8080 program made use of those alternative opcodes it wouldn't run on a Z80).